Libvirt¶

 </hostdev>

-Note: To get the virtual function in the first place is very device dependent and can therefore not be fully covered here.
-But in general it involves setting up an IOMMU, registering via VFIO and sometimes requesting a number of VFs.
-Here an example on ppc64el to get 4 VFs on a device:
+Getting the virtual function is device-dependent and cannot be fully covered here.
+In general, it involves setting up an IOMMU, registering via VFIO, and sometimes requesting a number of VFs.

 You then attach or detach the device via libvirt by relating the guest with the XML snippet.